Knowledge Assessment

 Students receive a cumulative grade based on the results of routine assessment.The cumulative grade is calculated prior to final assessment and comprises grades for all types of routine assessment during the course, for example class participation (0.1 points) + homework assignments (0.1 points) = 0.2.

 Students receive grades for exams after passing final assessments.
 A cumulative grade and an exam grade form a final grade.
 The final grade is a weighted sum of the cumulative grade, midterm grade and a grade received on the exam.
-The grade composition for each discipline is defined in the course syllabus, for example:
+The final grade composition for every course is defined in the course syllabus, for example:

 The final grade is a grade for the course that is included in the transcript of records/diploma.
 In extraordinary occasions, a student can be exempted from an exam and granted a resulting grade equal to the cumulative grade.